thephpleague/omnipay-sagepay/README.md

     'currency' => 'GBP',
     'card' => $card,
     'transactionId' => $transactionId,
-    'description' => 'Pizzas for everyone',
+    'description' => 'Pizzas for everyone at PHPNE',

     // If 3D Secure is enabled, then provide a return URL for
     // when the user comes back from 3D Secure authentication.